 Introduction to Data Warehousing

 The world of business and brands by storm is taken by data warehousing.
 With their rising popularity, they have become an integral part of business management as they help companies use data strategically and easily.
-However, before going in-depth into data warehousing, it is important to step back and gain a better and clearer idea about data warehousing and how brands can create one that can cater to their needs and requirements in a successful fashion.
+However, before going in-depth into data warehousing, it is essential to step back and gain a better and clearer idea about data warehousing and how brands can create one that can cater to their needs and requirements successfully.

 Over the past few years, almost all companies have realized the importance of collecting and analyzing data to make better decisions and create better campaigns.
 Almost all companies have a record of all their transactions since their establishment.
-This type of data might have been collected over many years, and this data might be spread over several sources like mainframes, proprietary systems, and sometimes client-server applications.
+This data type might have been collected over many years and spread over sources like mainframes, proprietary systems, and sometimes client-server applications.
 Further, this data spread over several sources might be collected and integrated by different people.
-With so much data in a single company, it becomes difficult for the IT team to collect and use the data to benefit the entire organization.
+With so much data in a single company, it becomes difficult for the IT team to collect and use it to benefit the entire organization.

 Image source: pixabay.com